AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ![Timeline table view](/docs/images/Timeline-Table-View.png)

-- You can edit any of the settings, except the trigger Action type, by clicking on the grid and using the softkey options.
+- You can edit any of the settings, except the trigger Action type, by clicking on the grid and using the softkey options to change the settings.

 - You can add new triggers using the \{+\} button.